IBM App Connect passes key data between Watson Tone Analyzer and other apps – automatically, in real time.

 How App Connect can help

-As soon as a new ticket is created in a support app, for instance Atlassian JIRA Service Desk, you could categorize the message using the Natural Language Classifier, detect the tone with the Tone Analyzer and then send an email to a different functional ID based on the classification and tone.
+As soon as a new ticket is created in a support app, for instance Jira, you could categorize the message using the Natural Language Classifier, detect the tone with the Tone Analyzer and then send an email to a different functional ID based on the classification and tone.

 What should I consider first?

 How do I connect App Connect to Watson Tone Analyzer?

 To use Watson Tone Analyzer with App Connect, you must have provisioned a Watson Tone Analyzer service in IBM Cloud.